-Sticking to your plan during the week and splurging on the weekend can put you in a weight-loss-weight-gain cycle that prevents you from reaching your goals.
+Sticking to your plan during the week and splurging on the weekend can put you in a weight-loss-then-weight-gain cycle that prevents you from reaching your goals.
 Learn more about why the weekend can wreck your efforts, and apply these simple changes to avoid setbacks.

 Weekend weight gain is not a myth.